benfjohnson/developer-dot/avatax/voiding-documents.md

 ### Using DocVoided

 For the first case let's assume you've already `Saved` and `Committed` a transaction but your customer found an issue when they looked over their receipt.
 In this case you might like to void the transaction altogether and re-submit a new one.
 Since you've already committed the transaction for reporting your best option is to record the void with the `DocVoided` `code`.
-Here's what you're request might look like in that case:
+Here's what your request might look like in that case:

 ```json